 -

 Reposado tequila is barrel-aged for anywhere between 60 days and 364 days.
 Barrel aging mellows the flavor and adds some oaky notes.
 Cazadores Reposado is a great example.
-While it’s not the best cheap reposado tequila we tried, it is the best cheap reposado tequila to buy if you don’t regularly shop at Costco.
+While it’s not the best cheap reposado tequila we tried (that honor goes to the Kirkland brand, more on that later), it is the best cheap reposado tequila to buy if you don’t regularly shop at Costco.
 It’s round and toasty and very, very easy to drink.
 The time spent in the barrel has transformed this cheap tequila into something you can sip straight—even at room temperature.

 Credit: Merc / Total Wine